internetghost0/tgbot/README.md

 # tgbot
-Bot via Telegram to control your PC
+bot via Telegram to control your PC

 it's not a malware :d